-Before they entered the promised land God told the children of Israel that he wanted them to remove from the region at least SEVEN nations more powerful than they.
+God, before the children of Israel entered the Promised Land, commanded that they destroy from the region at least SEVEN nations more powerful than they.
 These nations or peoples were the Hittites, Canaanites, Girgashites, Amorites, Perizzites, Hivites and Jebusites (Deuteronomy 7:1).
 God promised that he would deliver these peoples into the hands of Israel.
 The Eternal made it clear to his chosen people how they were to treat these pagan nations.

 2. And the LORD your God shall deliver them up to you, you shall crush them, and utterly destroy them.
 You shall make no covenant with them nor show mercy to them.
 3. Nor shall you make marriages with them.
 You shall not give your daughter to his son, nor shall you take his daughter to your son . . .